moov-io/watchman/docs/config.md

     # A failed list named here will log a warning but will not cause a refresh error.
     IgnoredDownloadErrors: []

+    # When true, an empty list after download/parse will cause a hard error (useful for
+    # detecting data problems early).
+Default: false (empty lists are tolerated).
+    ErrorOnEmptyList: false

     # Include any senzing formatted OpenSanctions lists
     # OpenSanctions:
     #   ApiKey: "secret"